top of page

 For self-employed tradespeople, a serious injury can halt not only their recovery but also their entire source of income.
 In this New Hampshire motorcycle accident case, Apis Law represented a mechanic whose fractured ankle temporarily shut down their small repair business.
 Although the medical bills were modest, financial losses, including lost income, were substantial.

-The case demonstrates how careful documentation of lost income and business hardship can transform a seemingly simple injury claim into a strong recovery under New Hampshire law.
+The case illustrates how meticulous documentation of lost income and business hardship can transform a seemingly straightforward injury claim into a robust recovery under New Hampshire law.

 Liability Was Clear